Mangaljit/Crimes_in-_Canada_2000_2020/README.md

 Data analysis also involved cleaning the data to bring it into a useful format facilitating the data analysis.

-A presentation file summarizing the important findings of the analysis is also availaible in the repository.
+A presentation file summarizing the important findings of the analysis is also available in the repository.